-Santa Margarita Basin: Overdraft in the Santa Margarita groundwater basin underlying parts of San Lorenzo Valley and Scotts Valley, is manifested by a significant decline in groundwater levels and probable decline in stream base flow over the past 30-years.
+Santa Margarita Basin: Overdraft in the Santa Margarita groundwater basin underlying parts of San Lorenzo Valley and Scotts Valley, has been manifested by a significant decline in groundwater levels and decline in stream base flow over the past 35 years.
 Cooperative efforts by county staff, their consultants and consultants for the San Lorenzo Valley Water District (SLVWD) and the Scotts Valley Water District (SVWD) over the past several years have led to a better understanding of the water resources in the Santa Margarita Basin.
 At the end of 2005 an updated groundwater model of the Santa Margarita Basin was completed that gave a more accurate picture of the basin water budget and the amount of sustainable supply available.
 It indicated that the earlier model somewhat overestimated sustainable yield and available water in the basin.
+The model is being further updated in 2012-13.

 The overdraft of this basin is being addressed in several ways.
-The SVWD is steadily expanding the list of subscribers to switch to reclaimed wastewater.
+The SVWD is steadily expanding the list of subscribers that have switched to use of reclaimed wastewater for irrigation.
 Beginning production in 2002, it is currently the only tertiary treated wastewater facility in the northern portion of the county.
 The use of treated wastewater, used for irrigation and landscaping, offsets an equivalent amount of potable water pumping and therefore is a valuable component in a water portfolio.
-County staff recently received grant funding to conduct a feasibility study of the conjunctive use of surface and groundwater to increase groundwater storage in the basin.
-It is hoped that the conjunctive use project can generate a thousand acre-feet or more of water supplies in an average year.
-However, completion on such a project is likely to take 5-10 years.
+County staff have used grant funding to conduct a feasibility study of the conjunctive use of surface and groundwater to increase groundwater storage in the basin.
+Recommendations for various conjunctive use efforts could generate a thousand acrefeet or more of water supplies in an average year.
+However, implementation of such efforts is likely to take 5-10 years.